danielrosehill/My-LLM-Prompt-Library-Public-Version-/by-use-case/awesome-lists/format-urls.md

 ## Usage

 If the configuration instruction worked, you should be able to just paste a URL and get exactly the desired template back in a codeblock for easy population into your markdown file.

+## Delimeters

+For custom agents supporting dynamic prompting and limited real time search retrieval, you can limit search activity to this URI:

+`marketplace.visualstudio.com`